Get Started with Dremio Cloud

 To get started, sign up for an account at dremio.com/get-started and follow the guided setup to create your first project.

-Step 1: Discover and Explore Your Data
+Step 1: Explore Available Data

 Understanding your dataset structure is crucial before diving into analysis.
 Start by getting an overview of the bike-sharing data to understand what insights are possible.

-On the homepage, enter the following prompt into Dremio's AI Agent chat box: Give me an overview of the nyc_citibikes.citibikes dataset.
+On the Home page, enter the following prompt into Dremio's AI agent chat box:

-The AI Agent uses capabilities like semantic search to find relevant datasets.
+The AI agent uses capabilities like semantic search to find relevant datasets.
 Review the response to understand the schema, field definitions, and what types of analysis are possible with bike-sharing data.

 Step 2: Compare User Behavior

-Ask the AI Agent to compare how subscribers and casual riders use the service: Give me the total number of rides and the average trip duration grouped by user type across the dataset.
+Give me the total number of rides and the average trip duration grouped by user type across the dataset.

 Step 3: Analyze Peak Demand Patterns

-Ask the AI Agent to reveal hourly demand patterns: Analyze hourly ride patterns to find when demand peaks.
+Analyze hourly ride patterns to find when demand peaks.
 Show a line chart of total rides per hour of the day, separated by user type, and include a short report highlighting the busiest hours for each group and recommendations for bike availability.

-Ask the AI Agent to run a comprehensive comparative analysis: Run comparative analysis on seasonal, daily, hourly, and bike type patterns to identify which factor has the most significant impact on ride behavior.
+Run comparative analysis on seasonal, daily, hourly, and bike type patterns to identify which factor has the most significant impact on ride behavior.
 Then create a detailed visualization of the most influential factor.

 Step 5: Try Your Own Analysis

-Now that you understand how to analyze transportation data with the AI Agent, try exploring other bike-sharing questions.
+Now that you understand how to analyze transportation data with the AI agent, try exploring other bike-sharing questions.

-You can also analyze your own data using Dremio's AI Agent.
+You can also analyze your own data using Dremio's AI agent.

 Summary